Approximate Gram-Matrix Interpolation for Wideband Massive MU-MIMO Systems: Interpolation-based Gram Matrix Computation

 \subsection{Exact Gram-Matrix Interpolation}

 \revision{The Gram matrix $\bGfreq$ in \fref{eq:Grammodel} is a Laurent polynomial matrix in the variable $x_\omega=\exp(j 2\pi\omega/W)$; we refer the reader to~\cite{CB2010} for more details on Laurent polynomial matrices.
-Hence, we can establish the following result for exact Gram-matrix interpolation; a short proof is given in \fref{app:exactinterp}. \begin{lem} The Gram matrices $\bGfreq$ in \fref{eq:Grammodel} for all subcarriers $\omega=0,\ldots,W$ are fully determined from $2L-1$ distinct and non-zero Gram-matrix base-points. \end{lem} As an immediate consequence of this lemma, one can interpolate all of the Gram matrices {\em exactly} from only $2L-1$ distinct and non-zero Gram-matrix base-points that have been computed explicitly.}
+Hence, we can establish the following result for exact Gram-matrix interpolation; a short proof is given in \fref{app:exactinterp}. \begin{lem} The Gram matrices $\bGfreq$ in \fref{eq:Grammodel} for all subcarriers $\omega=0,\ldots,W$ are fully determined by $2L-1$ distinct and non-zero Gram-matrix base-points. \end{lem} Consequently, one can interpolate all of the Gram matrices {\em exactly} from only $2L-1$ distinct and non-zero Gram-matrix base-points that have been computed explicitly.}

 In order to perform exact interpolation, we first define a set of base points $\setP\subset\Omega$ that contains $\bpset\ge2L-1$ distinct subcarrier indices.
 We denote the $k$th base-point index as $p_k$, where $k=0,\ldots,\bpset-1$, and the set of all base-point indices as $\setP=\{p_0,\ldots,p_{\bpset-1}\}$.
 For each subcarrier index in the base-point set $\setP$, we then explicitly compute $\bpset\geq 2L-1$ Gram matrices~$\bGfreq=\bH_\omega^H\bH_\omega$, $\omega\in\setP$, and perform entry-wise interpolation for the gram matrices $\bGfreq$ on all remaining active subcarriers $\omega\in \Omega\backslash\setP$.